chengtianyue/Steve-s-lowAP4-generator/README.md

 # Steve's-lowAP4-generator
-A revision of the repository JIUYANGZH / BullshitGenerator-English and menzi11 / BullshitGenerator
+A revision of the repository menzi11 / BullshitGenerator(data and code are partially copied)

 ## The project now can only generate persuasive essay (synthesis and RA are on the way).